AI Website Analyzer: What It Finds That Your Team Misses

 - account creation presented too early

-- form flows with more fields than the task requires
+- form flows with more fields than the task requires - the exact friction patterns we break down in our guide to form UX testing

 - trust signals buried below the fold